Clio Logo

 Vertebrate, Cloud, Sky, Painting

-The tavern, already in poor condition, underwent mild renovation in order to house the women and create offices for Union soldiers.
-Kansas City native and future mayor Elijah M. McGee said in an affidavit that beams [5] “had been cut away from the girders or center beam” and other forms of support [6] “had already sunk some two or three feet."
+The building, already in poor condition, underwent mild renovation in order to house the women and create offices for Union soldiers.
+Kansas City native and future mayor Elijah M. McGee said in an affidavit after the collapse that beams [5] “had been cut away from the girders or center beam” and other forms of support [6] “had already sunk some two or three feet."
 Although the building was inspected on August 3 and several structural deficits were noted, no action was taken.
-On the afternoon of August 13, the building collapsed, killing four women instantly and one more days later following her injuries.
-Many more were injured, including the teenage sister of infamous Bushwhacker William “Bloody Bill” Anderson.
+On the afternoon of August 13, the building collapsed, killing four women instantly and one more days later due to her injuries.
+Many more were injured.
+One of the women killed was Josephine Anderson, the teenage sister of infamous Bushwhacker William “Bloody Bill” Anderson.
 Rumors ran rampant that this tragic event was no accident.
-This was, in a sense, the final straw for the Bushwhackers, who demanded immediate action.
+In the days after the building collapse, Ewing issued General Orders No. 9 and 10, which called for freeing and arming local enslaved people and evicting relatives of known guerrillas from the border region.
+This series of events was, in a sense, the final straw for the Bushwhackers, who demanded immediate action.
 [7] “We could stand no more… innocent and beautiful girls had been murdered in a most foul, brutal, savage and damnable manner.
 We were determined to have our revenge,” said John McCorkle, who lost his sister in the collapse.

-The Bushwhackers, led by Anderson and William Quantrill, began hosting meetings across farms in Missouri to discuss retaliation.
+The Bushwhackers, led by Bill Anderson and William Quantrill, began hosting meetings across farms in Missouri to discuss retaliation.
 On August 21, 1863, eight days after the prison’s collapse, Quantrill led the Bushwhackers to Lawrence, Kansas, and killed over 150 men and boys in under two hours.
 General Ewing had become increasingly frustrated with trying to control the Missouri guerrillas.
-This event prompted General Ewing to issue General Order No. 11 on August 25, 1863, four days after the Lawrence Massacre.
-The order stated that any Missouri citizens living in Cass, Bates, Jackson, and north Vernon counties had fifteen days to vacate.
-Ewing believed that this harsh order would finally put an end to the violent guerilla warfare that plagued Missouri and Kansas.
+This event prompted him to issue General Order No. 11 on August 25, 1863, four days after the Lawrence Massacre.
+The order stated that all Missouri citizens living in Cass, Bates, Jackson, and the northern part of Vernon counties had fifteen days to vacate their homes.
+Residents who could prove their loyalty could move within a mile of the Union garrisons that were located in the northern part of the military district.
+Ewing believed that this harsh order would finally put an end to the violent guerrilla warfare that plagued the Missouri-Kansas border.

 [3] [4] Beilein, Joseph M. “The Guerrilla Shirt: A Labor of Love and the Style of Rebellion in Civil War Missouri.”
 Bleeding Kansas, Bleeding Missouri, University Press of Kansas, pp. 169–186.